| A Conversation with Maggie Anton, author of RAV HISDA'S

 became the center of Jewish life and rabbis replaced priests

+as religious leaders.
 Until the Muslim conquest in the seventh century, Zoroastrianism

 was the religion of Babylonia and Persia, while Rome was